nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 ## Use Cases
 * Run OS commands or call external programs from python (like "ping google.com", "ipconfig" etc) over command line inputs and outputs
 * Write functions in other languages like Java, Dotnet etc., create an executable file and communicate with command line inputs and outputs.
-This use case occurs when there is some legacy module or if there is API for a system in non-python language
+This use case occurs when there is some legacy module, or if there is an API for a system in non-python language.

 ## How it works
 * `subprocess` module can run child processes, communicate with them over their input / output / error pipes (command line outputs and inputs)